-Furthermore, it is evident that official recognition of the Institute's Licence would attract students (although they are not recipients of scholarships) whose aim is to acquire this degree without being obliged to enter the cadre of Giam-su or Tham-su.
-It is certain that a greater proportion of students in the Business Section will belong to the above category.
+Furthermore, it is evident to all that official recognition of the Institute's graduation diplomas as the Licence degrees would attract the interest of students (although they are not recipients of scholarships) whose aim is to acquire this degree upon graduation for use, without being obliged to enter the cadre of Giám-sư or Tham-sư.
+It is certain that a greater proportion of students in the Business Section will belong the above category.